tipoqueno/UI-Design/README.md

 - [Atomic](https://atomic.io/) - Advanced interactive design features like logic, data, and variables, into the hands of every designer.

-- [Affinity Designer](https://affinity.serif.com/en-us/ui-design-software/) - The perfect tool for UI and UX design.
+- [Affinity Designer](https://affinity.serif.com/en-us/designer/) - Professional graphic design software for desktop and iPad.

 - [Pencil](http://pencil.evolus.vn/) - An open-source GUI prototyping tool that's available for ALL platforms.